 In the early 1900’s, most men still carried pocket watches.
 But as aviation became more established, new pilots found that they needed a more practical instrument for navigation.
-The pilot watch was created to fill that need.
+The invention of what are now iconic pilot watches filled that need.
 The functionality of the pilot watch evolved during the outbreak of World War I. However, it was Charles Lindbergh’s history-making trans-Atlantic flight in 1927 that solidified the pilot watch as key tool for flight.

 A few key features separate a pilot watch from other sports watches.
 They typically have large and highly legible dials with prominent, high-contrast hands for optimal visibility in extreme conditions.
 To withstand constant changes in pressure, most pilot watches contain an anti-magnetic seal or Faraday cage along with crystal technology.
 Many models also feature dual time or GMT functions to track local time, destination time, and UTC.